 Kānoa - Regional Economic Development & Investment Unit

-To ensure this happens, Kānoa – REDIU is dedicated to investing in our regions to help them build their economies and communities.
+To ensure this happens, Kānoa – RDU is dedicated to investing in our regions to help them build their economies and communities.

 These funds include:

 - NZ Upgrade Programme: Regional Investment Opportunities

 - COVID-19 Worker Redeployment Initiative